Want to send emails to groups of people from your Gmail account?

 Or one that’s carefully detailed and tailor-made for you?

 A Better Approach: How GMass Helps You with Email Groups

 What Is GMass?

 GMass is a powerful mail merge Gmail add-on that helps you instantly send personalized emails to every member of your Gmail email group.

-Simply install the GMass Chrome extension to instantly access all its features from your Gmail inbox.
+Simply install the GMass Chrome extension to access all of its features instantly from your Gmail inbox.

 It’s that easy!

-This has made it a popular app among individuals and groups like schools, institutions, associations, churches and clubs to send emails to their members from their Google account.
+This has made it a popular app among individuals and groups such as schools, institutions, associations, churches, and clubs who send emails to their members from their Google account.